 South Africa has a sizeable capital stock and management capacity to produce fuel from gas.
 Between 2019 and 2025, the Gas-to-Power Programme is expected to procure 3 726 MW of capacity, stimulating the gas industry and associated infrastructure development.

-South Africa’s household electrification programme has seen a significant number of households with access to electricity increase from 35% in 1994 to over 85% in mid-2017.
+South Africa’s household electrification programme has seen a significant increase in the number of households with access to electricity.
+The percentage of households connected to the electricity supply from the mains has increased from 76,7% in 2002 to 84,4% in 2017.

 Once completed in 2020, Medupi Power Station will add 4 764 MW to Eskom’s grid and will be the world’s largest coal-fired power station.
 This is also the fourth dry-cooled, baseload station to be built in 20 years by Eskom, after Kendal, Majuba and Matimba power stations.